rajaram2003/Doctor-Appointment-Booking-Website/README.md

 - **Quick Booking for Urgent Needs**: For immediate health concerns, users can pick the earliest available slots within the 7-day window, ensuring timely access to care.

 This easy-to-navigate workflow and the filtering system make it convenient for users to manage their healthcare appointments all in one place.

+### Learning Resources

+This project was created with the help of tutorials and resources from the YouTube channel **[GreatStack]**.
+The channel offers great insights into building React applications and styling with Tailwind CSS, which guided me through the process of setting up and developing the Prescripto Website.

+Check out **[GreatStack]** for more tutorials on React, Tailwind CSS, and frontend development.